thevirajshelke/selected-categories-post-ordering/README.txt

 Don't forget to rate the plugin and submit your valuable review :)

+= What's coming up? =
+- Settings
+  - New option in  to select all categories
+  - New option in settings to reverse post order on complete website

+Note:- Thinking of adding more sorting/ordering options category wise (suggestions & feedback needed)

 == Changelog ==
+= 1.1.1 =
+* bug fix (performance improvement - avoid the plugin execution if it's not a category page)

 = 1.1.0 =
 * changed the settings page from text field to more interactive with category names and checkboxes
 * implementation changes